Common Questions

 9. What if I should need nursing home care?

 The goal of PACE is to prevent or delay nursing home placement for as long as possible.
-If, at some point, it is in the best interest of the participant to receive care in a nursing home, PACE will pay for the care and the Interdisciplinary Team will continue its medical oversight of the participant.
+If, at some point, it is in the best interest of the participant to receive care in a nursing home, PACE will pay for the care (minus the State-determined "patient pay amount" and the Interdisciplinary Team will continue its medical oversight of the participant.

 10. How does someone qualify for PACE North?